 Brief with input from Members.
 The aim of this publication is to provide short and

 accessible news stories while also generating interest in our website.
 The Brief will

 be distributed free of charge across the province and left in establishments such as

 cafés, shops, restaurants, clinics and other public places.
-The Brief shall be published

-ten times a year;